MunwarAli12/MunwarAli12/README.md

-# 👋 Hi, I’m [Munwar Ali](https://github.com/MunwarAli12) , B.Tech undergraduate with prominent Java knowledge.
+### 👋 Hi, I’m [Munwar Ali](https://github.com/MunwarAli12) , B.Tech undergraduate with prominent Java knowledge.

 🌱 I’m gearing up on **Web Development** and **DevOps**!

 🚀 Enthusiastic about exploring innovative technologies and staying updated with the latest industry trends, I enjoy collaborating with individuals and contributing to open-source projects that have a positive impact on the developer community.

-💼  Actively seeking job opportunities to contribute my skills to real-time projects and make a meaningful impact.Explore my [repositories](https://github.com/MunwarAli12) to discover the work and projects I've been involved in.
+💼  Actively seeking job opportunities to contribute my skills to real-time projects and make a meaningful impact.
+Explore my [repositories](https://github.com/MunwarAli12) to discover the work and projects I've been involved in.

-🎯 My goal is to leverage my Java expertise and newfound web development and DevOps skills to build robust and efficient applications.Connect me through: **munwaralijmd@gmail.com**
+🎯 My goal is to leverage my Java expertise and newfound web development and DevOps skills to build robust and efficient applications.
+Connect me through: **munwaralijmd@gmail.com**